ericaan0208/Invisible-Rhythms/README.md

 An interactive introduction to EEG, sleep spindles and infraslow modulation of sigma power.
 All plotted signals are deterministic **simulated teaching data**, not participant recordings or a model fitted to a participant.

-## Publish with GitHub Pages

-This repository includes the current production website in `docs/`; no local installation is needed to publish it.

-1. Upload the **contents of this folder** to the root of a GitHub repository. `README.md`, `package.json`, `src/` and `docs/` must be at the repository root.
-2. In **Settings → Pages**, choose **Deploy from a branch**.
-3. Select your default branch (usually `main`) and the **/docs** folder, then Save.
-4. Open the published URL shown by GitHub after deployment completes.

-Upload the extracted files and folders, not the ZIP itself.
-Keep the directory structure.
-GitHub Pages configuration: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

 ## Develop and rebuild

 Use Node.js 22.12 or later and npm: